basedt/dms/CONTRIBUTING.md

 ### Development Setup

-Once you have cloned the [GitHub repository](https://github.com/gleiyu/dms), see [how to build](how-to-build.md) for instructions on how to build.
+Once you have cloned the [GitHub repository](https://github.com/gleiyu/dms), see [how to build](how-to-build.md) for how to setup your local development environment.
 Base DMS code is mainly divided into three parts (frontend,backend,docs).

 | Module   | Name                                                       | Language |
 |----------|------------------------------------------------------------|----------|